-- (4) The Village will separately reimburse the cost of meal and banquet tickets for conferences, seminars, or training events if such costs are separate from the event's registration fees and are directly related to the conference, seminar, or training event.
-If such meal in relation to a conference, seminar, or training event is paid separately, then the per diem rate for that day shall be prorated accordingly. - (d) Other Fees and Fares: The Village will reimburse the following fees and fares as follows: - (1) Registration Fees: The Village will pay for all actual charges pertaining to an approved conference, meeting, or seminar, including registration fees, dues and other conference activities, which are verified by a program or bulletin setting forth such fees. - (2) In-Town Transportation: The Village will reimburse actual charges for taxis, airport buses or limousine fares, tolls and parking, and business telephone calls.
-Whenever possible, all such fares should have a receipt. - (3) Tips: Expenses for tips should be included with the particular transportation, lodging, and meal expense.
-Gratuities are not reimbursable as a separate or individual expense.
+(iv) The Village will separately reimburse the cost of meal and banquet tickets for conferences, seminars, or training events if such costs are separate from the event's registration fees and are directly related to the conference, seminar, or training event.
+If such meal in relation to a conference, seminar, or training event is paid separately, then the per diem rate for that day shall be prorated accordingly.

-(e) Travel Advances: Advances for travel expenses may be provided to an employee upon authorization and approval by the Village Administrator.
+- (4) Other Fees and Fares The Village will reimburse the following fees and fares as follows: - (i) Registration Fees.
+The Village will pay for all actual charges pertaining to an approved conference, meeting, or seminar, including registration fees, dues and other conference activities, which are verified by a program or bulletin setting forth such fees. - (ii) In-Town Transportation.
+The Village will reimburse actual charges for taxis, airport buses or limousine fares, tolls and parking, and business telephone calls.
+Whenever possible, all such fares should have a receipt. - (iii) Tips.
+Expenses for tips should be included with the particular transportation, lodging, and meal expense.
+Gratuities are not reimbursable as a separate or individual expense. - (5) Travel Advances.
+Advances for travel expenses may be provided to an employee upon authorization and approval by the Village Administrator.
 However, registration fees that are to be paid in advance will only require approval from a Department Head if the travel would otherwise be approved by the Department Head.

-4. Expenses Not Reimbursable
+(d) Expenses Not Reimbursable

-- (a) The employee shall not be reimbursed for meals eaten at friends or relatives homes or lodging if staying with friends or relatives. - (b) Expenses of a personal nature and incurred for the convenience of the traveler, such as expenses for travel by indirect routes or stopovers for personal reasons, are not reimbursable. - (c) Travel insurance premiums are not reimbursable. - (d) Personal items such as movie or theater tickets, magazines, bar services, sightseeing fares, hotel/motel pay per view television, etc., are not reimbursable. - (e) Meal expenses for anyone but employees or business guests in the conduct of official Village business are not reimbursable. - (f) The cost of alcoholic beverages shall not be reimbursed. - 5.
-Responsibility: All employees who travel on Village business are responsible for compliance with the requirements of this policy, and for the exercise of sound judgment of their travel expenditures.
-Employees who abuse or violate this policy may have their travel privileges revoked and/or may be subject to discipline as provided in this Manual. - 6.
-Local Travel: This policy shall apply to reimbursement for local transportation, as well as conference and meal expenses, incurred in Morton and the general central Illinois area.
-Accordingly, all such claims, including mileage reimbursement for local travel, must be submitted within the timeframes established above in Section 12-3-4(Q)-2. - (R) Prohibition on Smoking: Pursuant to the Smoke Free Illinois Act, smoking is prohibited in any Village building, facility, or vehicle.
-This prohibition includes, but is not limited to, all offices, meeting rooms, indoor areas used by the public, enclosed indoor work areas, and public or Village conveyances.
-Also, as further provided under the Smoke Free Illinois Act, smoking is prohibited within 15 feet of an entrance to any Village building or facility.
-The use of ecigarettes or any similar devices is similarly prohibited and thus is not permitted in any Village building, facility, or vehicle, or within 15 feet of an entrance to any Village building or facility.
+- (1) The employee shall not be reimbursed for meals eaten at friends or relative's homes or lodging if staying with friends or relatives. - (2) Expenses of a personal nature and incurred for the convenience of the traveler, such as expenses for travel by indirect routes or stopovers for personal reasons, are not reimbursable. - (3) Travel insurance premiums are not reimbursable. - (4) Personal items such as movie or theater tickets, magazines, bar services, sightseeing fares, hotel/motel pay per view television, etc., are not reimbursable. - (5) Meal expenses for anyone but employees or business guests in the conduct of official Village business are not reimbursable. - (6) The cost of alcoholic beverages shall not be reimbursed. - (e) Responsibility All employees who travel on Village business are responsible for compliance with the requirements of this policy, and for the exercise of sound judgment of their travel expenditures.
+Employees who abuse or violate this policy may have their travel privileges revoked and/or may be subject to discipline as provided in this Manual. - (f) Local Travel This policy shall apply to reimbursement for local transportation, as well as conference and meal expenses, incurred in Morton and the general central Illinois area.
+Accordingly, all such claims, including mileage reimbursement for local travel, must be submitted within the timeframes established in the above section.